zopyx/print-css-rocks/web/content/contributing.rst

     make pagedjs
     make vivliostyle
     make typeset.sh
+    make bfo

 There is an additional Makefile target `images` which will convert all PDF files to PNG (for usage within the web application).

-In order to run run and generate all lessons you need to execute the following:
+In order to run and generate all lessons you need to execute the following:

 .. code-block::

    cd lessons
-   bash generated.sh
+   python3 generate_all.py

 The `generated.sh` script will iterate over all `lessons-*` lesson directories and execute `make; make images` for each lesson.
 The generated files (PDF, converted PNG) will be copied to `lessons/generated`.
 This folder is also automatically updated for git